afs/afs.github.io/substitute.md

 appear in the overall results of the query if they do not occur in the projection in the sub-query.
 Such inner variables are not
 <a href="https://www.w3.org/TR/sparql11-query/#variableScope">in-scope</a>
-when they are not mentioned in the projection part of the inner SELECT expression.
+when they are not in the output of the projection part of the inner SELECT expression.

     SELECT * {
       ?s :value ?v .